 From a corpus that once numbered hundreds of scriptural texts, the VBT is the only revealed Tantrik scripture with a continuous tradition of study all the way down to the present day (apart from the Siddhāntāgamas that are still studied in the far south of India).
 Here ‘scripture’ refers to a work spoken (or alleged to be spoken) by Śiva himself (īśvara uvāca) or Śakti herself (devyuvāca).
 In other words, a scripture is directly revealed by God.
 (In Buddhist Tantra, they are thought to be directly revealed by the Buddha or a celestial Bodhisattva.)
 Since virtually all the other Śaiva scriptures included complex ritual injunctions, the performance of which was supported by a strong institutional base, their study fell away over centuries of Muslim conquest that destroyed that institutional base.
 This is the primary reason that in 20th-century Muslim-dominated Kashmīr, the VBT was the only revealed scripture of the Tantrik Age that was still studied and copied.

 Below I offer a discussion of the interesting features of the VBT that make it stand out in a history of yoga, let alone of Tantrik yoga.
-(Note that in the following section I use Singh’s translations for the verses for which I have not yet settled on a translation of my own.)

 An Orientation to the Text and its Practices